triggerdotdev/trigger.dev/packages/otlp-importer/README.md

 Alternatively, follow the [manual install instructions](https://github.com/protocolbuffers/protobuf?tab=readme-ov-file#protobuf-compiler-installation) for the protobuf compiler.

+On Windows, download the correct binary from the [latest release](https://github.com/protocolbuffers/protobuf/releases) and extract the `protoc` binary to this directory, or add it to your `PATH`.

 ## Submodules

 **Submodule is always pointing to certain revision number.
 So updating the submodule repo will not have impact on your code.